 Here is a list of eco-friendly kitchen products & eating behaviors that we can easily tweak, which is not only healthy for our body but also friendly for our beautiful planet.

-Most of the plastic we use and throw end up in water bodies & oceans – contaminating the environment and impacting the marine life.
+Most of the plastic we use and throw end up in water bodies & oceans – contaminating the environment and impacting marine life.
+Hence it is important that we look at each and every little item in our kitchen and try to make a switch to our environment-friendly alternative.

 Let’s start with your shopping bag to begin the journey towards your eco-friendly kitchen.